telvarost/HauntedSands-StationAPI/README.md

   * The pigs are rather finicky and sometimes won't seek out or do anything
     * You can try to push/prod them to get them moving again, but it won't always work
   * Saddled pigs also have a slight pathing preference for sugar cube and brown mushroom blocks (not noticeable in small amounts)
-    * As a result they lose their slight pathing preference for grass blocks
+    * Saddled pigs lose their slight pathing preference for grass blocks since they are now seeking the other blocks

 ### Crafting Recipes